Subash10102k/Student-Management/README.md

 Connect to Spring Boot:
 -  Configure your React application to connect to the Spring Boot application you created earlier.
 You can use the fetch API or a library like Axios to make HTTP requests to the Spring Boot REST API.

-Run the application:
+Run & Test:
 -  Start both the Spring Boot and React applications and test the student management system.
-You can run the file as a java application to start the Spring Boot application and the npm start command to start the React application.
+You can run the file as a java application to start the Spring Boot application and the npm start command to start the React application to ensure that your component is working correctly.